 She works closely with Oceana as a Senior Advisor to help propel their important work on oceans to an ever larger audience through expeditions, events and advocacy.

 Oceana is the largest international advocacy organization focused solely on ocean conservation.
 Their offices around the world work together to win strategic, directed campaigns that achieve measurable outcomes that will help make our oceans more bio diverse and abundant.
-Currently, Alexandra is working with Oceana to produce a documentary about the oceans.

 The World Economic Forum named Alexandra one of its 2010 Young Global Leaders.
 This community of next-generation leaders acts as a driving force in shaping a sustainable future and includes notable figures such as Marissa Mayer, CEO of Yahoo, USA and Larry Page, Co-Founder and CEO of Google, USA.